 What if you were called to serve in the restoration of polygamy?
 You could blog about it.
 An intimate look at first love, second wives, and last chances, Pilot Program is the story of Abigail Husten, a writer and professor whose life is turned upside down when she and her husband Jacob are called to participate in a pilot program restoring polygamy to current LDS practice.

-Pilot Program received its world premiere April 9-19, 2015 at Plan-B Theatre Company in Salt Lake City Utah, featuring April Fossen, Mark Fossen, and Susanna Florence.
-Directed by Jerry Rapier, set design by Randy Rasmussen, lighting by Jesse Portillo, sound design by Cheryl Ann Cluff, costumes by Philip R. Lowe, props by Allison Smith, stage managed by Jennifer Freed.
+Pilot Program received its world premiere April 9-19, 2015 at Plan-B Theatre Company in Salt Lake City, Utah.
+The production featured actors April Fossen, Mark Fossen, and Susanna Florence.
+Directed by Jerry Rapier, set design by Randy Rasmussen, lighting by Jesse Portillo, sound design by Cheryl Ann Cluff, costumes by Philip R. Lowe, props by Allison Smith, and stage management by Jennifer Freed.